 You see, yesterday I made my first proper pie.
 I have somehow avoided making pie in the past as it’s not really my bag.
 I have never found pies that appealing, there are normally bits in pies that I am suspicious of (ever the fussy eater…).
 But somehow an idea for a pie with bacon (of course) popped into my head one evening as I was falling asleep.
 I duly added the note to my growing list of Recipe Ideas on my iphone and went back to sleep.
 I then developed the idea a bit further and decided that by making my own pie I could put in exactly what I wanted.
 I decided on a winning combination of Chicken, Bacon and Spinach for my pie filling.

-This was total new territory for me.
+This was a total new territory for me.
 I cheated by using ready-made shop-bought pastry for the pie topping but the whole thing turned into a sticky mess.
 I should have made my own (next time I will).
-So the pie topping shrunk a bit and it went a bit pete tong.
+So the pie topping shrunk a bit and it went a bit Pete tong.
 So whilst this may not be the prettiest of pie, it was certainly one of the tastiest.
 My family lapped up the pie in minutes so I am totally making this one again in the very near future.

 Chicken, Bacon and Spinach Pie (serves 4)